danielrcollins1/OED-Expanded/OED-Expanded.md

 and detected in the same manner as other traps.
 Some mechanical interface activates the magic, which is undetectable until that time.

-**Boiling Oil: **Boiling oil dumps into a 10' radius area inflicting 2d6 points of fire damage.
+**Boiling Oil**:Boiling oil dumps into a 10' radius area inflicting 2d6 points of fire damage.
 The targets can make a save vs. breath for half damage.

-**Fire Vent: **Flames belch out into a 10' radius inflicting 4d6 points of fire damage.
+**Fire Vent**:Flames belch out into a 10' radius inflicting 4d6 points of fire damage.
 The targets can make a save vs. breath for half damage.

-**Acid Vent: **Acid dumps into a 10' radius area inflicting 4d6 points of fire damage.
+**Acid Vent**:Acid dumps into a 10' radius area inflicting 4d6 points of fire damage.
 The targets can make a save vs. breath for half damage.

 **Spells**: These traps work as under their spell description at the